cs6110/2018sp-web/src/syllabus.md

 - There will be one prelim and one final exam.
   - The preliminary exam is a "take-home" exam.
 You'll have 24 hours to take the exam anywhere in the week just before spring break.
   - The final exam will use the course's allocated [final slot][finals].
+- The homework and exams may feel different from other classes, especially undergrad courses.
   - Expect the homework to make you try things we haven't done in class.
-Exams will be less expansive.
+Expect to get stuck and to ask for help.
+Exams will be less expansive but will still require original thought.
-- Grading for both homework assignments and exams will have a high standard for precision---because this class is about formalism, little details and mistakes matter more than they do in other classes.
+  - Grading for both homework assignments and exams will have a high standard for precision.
+Because this class is about formalism, little details matter more than the getting the gist right.

 [cms]: https://cmsx.cs.cornell.edu/
 [finals]: https://registrar.cornell.edu/exams/spring-final-exam-schedule